-Rescued hostages to be featured in GOP convention line up of high-profile speakers for kickoff
+Rescued hostages to be featured as part of GOP convention kickoff program

-The St. Louis homeowners who made national headlines by wielding firearms at protesters outside their home also speaking
+The St. Louis homeowners who wielded firearms at protesters outside their home are also speaking

 President Trump’s eldest son, six hostages freed during his administration, two of his most fervent supporters in Congress, a Black state lawmaker in Georgia, and the St. Louis homeowners who made national headlines by wielding firearms at protesters outside their home demonstrating systemic racism are the biggest draws on the first night of the Republican National Convention.